Leaflet: A guide to Adult Social Care and Health

 What will I need to pay?

-Unlike NHS healthcare, social care and support is not free and most people pay some or all of the costs of their care.
+Unlike NHS healthcare, social care and support is not free.
+Most people pay some or all of the costs of their care.
 We will assess your finances to see what you’ll need to pay.

 If you have more than £23,250 in capital and assets, you’ll be expected to pay for your care yourself.
 This does not include the value of your property unless you’re moving into a care home.

-If you need social care support and have less than £23,250 in capital and assets, we will complete a financial assessment and let you know what you need to contribute towards your care.
+If you need social care support and have less than £23,250 in capital and assets, we will complete a financial assessment.
+We will let you know what you need to contribute towards your care.

 For more information, read our leaflet: What you will need to pay towards the cost of your care and support.